radiantearth/radiant-mlhub/CONTRIBUTING.md

    conda package, in `recipe/meta.yaml`.
 (Yet another place where the radiant-mlhub Python dependencies have to be updated, and kept up to date).

+   * Conda Forge may take several hours to update file assets upon release (unknown why it's so much slower than PyPi).

-10) Finally, test out the new published version by installing it using both `pip` and `conda`.
+10) Test out the new published release by installing it using both `pip` and `conda`.

+11) Update any and all external MLHub documentation, notebooks, or example code which is pointing to older releases.
+Ideally semantic versioning can be used to lessen the burden of updating example code or requirements files.